 Service lines are exterior underground piping and wiring — including permanent connections, valves or attached devices — that provide service to the residence.
 Service lines are covered when they are owned by the homeowner, who is responsible for their repair or replacement as required by law, regulation or service agreement.
 Covered services include data transmission and communications, water supply, electrical power, heating, waste disposal and drainage.

 There isn’t much you can do to prevent natural aging of underground lines, especially if your system has old pipes or is vulnerable to tree root intrusion.
 The cost of repairing or replacing damaged underground piping, wiring or outdoor property is not covered by most homeowners insurance policies.

 Consider the following examples of service line coverage and potential costs:

-- A tree root intrusion cracked a sewer line outside a home, and landscaping was damaged while accessing and repairing the leaking pipe; coverage for the line repair and damaged landscaping: $7,650
+- A tree root intrusion cracked a sewer line outside a home, and landscaping was damaged while workers were accessing and repairing the leaking pipe; coverage for the line repair and damaged landscaping: $7,650

 - Over a holiday weekend, a homeowner smelled gas fumes, and the gas company traced the fumes to the incoming gas line from the street to the home; the line needed to be replaced, and an emergency service repair was needed to expedite permanent repairs; coverage for the repairs and the additional expediting expense: $10,000